Fall 2023 Application Opens

 GRE General Score

-- There is no minimum GRE test score, however competitive applicants are likely to have GRE quantitative and verbal scores in the 80th percentile or above.
+- There is no minimum GRE test score, however competitive applicants are likely to have GRE quantitative scores in the 80th percentile or above.

 - Students may continue to submit official GRE scores for consideration, but they will not be required to do so.
 Providing GRE scores can bolster your application if there are aspects of your application that you feel may be not as competitive as others.
 For example, if you do not have a relevant or related degree (as clarified above) or have not been in school in over 10 years, adding a GRE score will assist the Admissions Committee in their review.
 If you have any questions, please feel free to contact us at firstname.lastname@example.org.

 Letters of Recommendation

-Up to three letters of recommendation may be included in an application.
-The recommenders will receive an email with a link to upload a reference letter.
+Although optional, up to three letters of recommendation may be included in an application.
+Recommenders will receive an email with a link to upload their letters and applicants can manage letters through their MyStatus portal.

 See application deadlines above.

-Please use this admissions guide in the Application Materials section above and click on the embedded links to ensure your application and materials meet the Graduate School and program guidelines.
 Applying is a twofold process involving both Graduate School and program materials.
+Please use the admissions guide in the Application Materials section above and click on the embedded links to ensure your application and materials meet the Graduate School and program guidelines.
 Applicants are recommended to start the application process early in order to have all required materials received by the final deadline.

 1 Apply to the Graduate School at The University of Texas at Austin